 The scope encompassed valuation of several hundred donated personal property items organized by bag or box for the singular purpose of substantiating a non-cash charitable contribution.
 The subject assets consisted primarily of apparel and related small household goods, documented through a detailed spreadsheet and digital photographs.
 The appraisal was performed in strict accordance with USPAP and IRS regulations for qualified appraisals, utilizing the sales comparison approach as the appropriate valuation methodology.
-All opinions of value were expressed as fair market value for the donor's whole interest, with the report prepared to support tax filing requirements and IRS Form 8283 completion.
+All opinions of value were expressed as fair market value for the donor's whole interest, with the report prepared to support charitable donation appraisal requirements and IRS Form 8283 completion.

-The principal challenge involved working with limited visual documentation, as approximately 63 photos were provided to support the appraisal of roughly 454 items.
+The principal challenge involved working with limited visual documentation, as approximately 63 photos were provided to support the personal property appraisal of roughly 454 items.
 This required meticulous cross-referencing with donation receipts and spreadsheet entries to ensure accuracy.
 Some photographs were duplicates, a few showed unidentified items, and several donated items had no associated image at all.
 These documentation gaps demanded cautious assumptions and conservative valuation practices to avoid overstating value while still producing a defensible, usable appraisal that would withstand IRS scrutiny.

 The appraiser methodically matched available photographs to receipt and spreadsheet entries, organizing the valuation by each bag or box as presented by the donor.
 Where images or descriptions were missing, conservative assumptions were applied by treating items as similar to those shown and assigning the lowest reasonable fair market value for their type.
 Comparable sales data were gathered from online marketplaces including eBay and analyzed under the sales comparison approach to establish appropriate value ranges.
-All assumptions, limiting conditions, and reliance on client-supplied information were clearly disclosed throughout the report, and the required portion of IRS Form 8283 was completed to facilitate the client's tax substantiation.
+All assumptions, limiting conditions, and reliance on client-supplied information were clearly disclosed throughout the report, and the required portion of IRS Form 8283 was completed to facilitate the client's personal property for charitable donation tax substantiation.

 AppraiseItNow is a tech-enabled appraisal platform designed to simplify and modernize the valuation process for individuals, businesses, and institutions.